MarkellDrake/work-day-scheduler/README.md

 # work-day-scheduler
-a planner for any events or appointments
+a planner for any events or appointments.

+Created a weekly planner that changes based on the current time of day and saves any inputs